smaremanda/add-in-docs/reference/excel/rangebordercollection.md

-# RangeBorderCollection object (JavaScript API for Excel)
+# RangeBorderCollection Object (JavaScript API for Excel)

-_Applies to: Excel 2016, Excel Online, Office 2016_
+_Applies to: Excel 2016, Office 2016_

 Represents the border objects that make up range border.